pawelwuuu/Fitness-Tracker/README.md

 # 🏋️‍♂️ Fitness Tracker - Django + HTMX

-**Fitness Tracker** to aplikacja webowa do monitorowania zdrowia i progresu treningowego.
-Pozwala użytkownikom na:
+**Fitness Tracker** is a web application for monitoring health and training progress.
+It allows users to:

-- obliczanie BMI, BMR i innych wskaźników,
+- calculate BMI, BMR, and other indicators,
-- prowadzenie dziennika wagi,
+- keep a weight log,
-- otrzymywanie zindywidualizowanych zaleceń dietetycznych i treningowych,
+- receive personalized dietary and training recommendations,
-- przeglądanie porad i edukatorów,
+- browse guides and educational content,
-- porównywanie zdjęć „przed i po”,
+- compare "before and after" photos,
-- korzystanie z gotowych planów treningowych.
+- use ready-made workout plans.

 ---

-## ⚙️ Stack technologiczny
+## ⚙️ Tech Stack

 ### Backend: